-- (2) Represents the aggregate grant date fair value for RSUs, as computed in accordance with FASB ASC Topic 718.
+- This column reports the amount of cash compensation earned for 2021 service on our Board and its committees. - Represents the aggregate grant date fair value for RSUs, as computed in accordance with FASB ASC Topic 718.
 Messrs.
-Alfano, Brandt, Deese, Kowaloff, Kraemer and Lunger, and Ms. Holden, Ms. Varon and Ms. Vergis each received an award of 4,766 restricted stock units on May 21, 2020 which vest in full (unless deferred) on the earliest of (1) the date of the next year's Annual Meeting of Stockholders, (2) the date that is one year from the date of the grant, and (3) the date that a director attains the age of mandatory retirement pursuant to the Company's Corporate Governance Guidelines/Policies.
-Grant date fair value was \$41.96 (each grant had a notional award value of \$200,000 rounded down to the nearest whole share).
-Mr. Brandt received an additional award of 2,383 restricted stock units for serving as Non-Executive Chairman of the Board.
-Mr. Hosein received an award of 3,256 restricted stock units on September 29, 2020 which will vest in full on the earliest of (1) the date of the next year's Annual Meeting of Stockholders, (2) the date that is one year from the date of the grant, and (3) the date that a director attains the age of mandatory retirement pursuant to the Company's Corporate Governance Guidelines/Policies.
-Grant date fair value was \$42.75 (Mr. Hosein's grant had a notional award value of \$139,178 rounded down to the nearest whole share). - (3) At year end, Dr. Alfano held 47,900 vested stock options, 0 unvested stock options and 4,788 unvested restricted stock units. - (4) At year end, Mr. Brandt held 58,700 vested stock options, 0 unvested stock options, 7,182 unvested restricted stock units and 6,570 deferred restricted stock units. - (5) At year end, Mr. Deese held 47,900 vested stock options, 0 unvested stock options and 4,788 unvested restricted stock units. - (6) At year end, Ms. Holden held 10,300 vested stock options, 0 unvested stock options, 4,788 unvested restricted stock units and 6,585 deferred restricted stock units. - (7) At year end, Mr. Hosein held 0 vested stock options, 0 unvested stock options and 3,256 unvested restricted stock units. - (8) At year end, Mr. Kowaloff held 21,600 vested stock options, 0 unvested stock options and 4,788 unvested restricted stock units. - (9) At year end, Mr. Kraemer held 21,600 vested stock options, 0 unvested stock options, 4,788 unvested restricted stock units, and 6,471 deferred restricted stock units. - (10) At year end, Mr. Lucier held 0 vested stock options, 0 unvested stock options and 4,788 unvested restricted stock units. - (11) At year end, Mr. Lunger held 55,500 vested stock options, 0 unvested stock options, 4,788 unvested restricted stock units and 7,413 deferred restricted stock units. - (12) At year end, Ms. Varon held 10,300 vested stock options, 0 unvested stock options, 4,788 unvested restricted stock units and 2,347 deferred restricted stock units. - (13) At year end, Ms. Vergis held 0 vested stock options, 0 unvested stock options and 4,788 unvested restricted stock units. - 30 DENTSPLY SIRONA INC. Proxy Statement
+Alfano, Brandt, Deese, (2)Hosein, Kowaloff, Kraemer and Lunger, and Ms. Holden, Ms. Varon and Ms. Vergis each received an award of 3,008 restricted stock units on May 27, 2021 which vest in full (unless deferred) on the earliest of (1) the date of the next year's Annual Meeting of Stockholders, (2) the date that is one year from the date of the grant, and (3) the date that a director attains the age of mandatory retirement pursuant to the Company's Corporate Governance Guidelines/Policies.
+Grant date fair value was \$66.48 (each grant had a notional award value of \$200,000 rounded down to the nearest whole share).
+Mr. Brandt received an additional award of 1,504 restricted stock units for serving as Non-Executive Chairman of the Board.

+- (3) At the date of the 2021 Annual Meeting of Stockholders, Dr. Alfano held 47,900 vested stock options, 0 unvested stock options and 0 unvested restricted stock units.
+Dr. Alfano did not seek re-election to the Board at the 2021 Annual Meeting of Stockholders and left the Board on May 26, 2021 - (4) At year end, Mr. Brandt held 51,100 vested stock options, 0 unvested stock options, 4,528 unvested restricted stock units and 6,616 deferred restricted stock units. - (5) At year end, Mr. Deese held 47,900 vested stock options, 0 unvested stock options and 3,019 unvested restricted stock units. - (6) At year end, Ms. Holden held 10,300 vested stock options, 0 unvested stock options, 3,019 unvested restricted stock units and 11,454 deferred restricted stock units. - (7) At year end, Mr. Hosein held 0 vested stock options, 0 unvested stock options and 3,019 unvested restricted stock units. - (8) At year end, Mr. Kowaloff held 21,600 vested stock options, 0 unvested stock options and 3,019 unvested restricted stock units. - (9) At year end, Mr. Kraemer held 21,600 vested stock options, 0 unvested stock options, 3,019 unvested restricted stock units, and 11,362 deferred restricted stock units. - (10) At year end, Mr. Lucier held 0 vested stock options, 0 unvested stock options and 3,019 unvested restricted stock units. - (11) At the date of the 2021 Annual Meeting of Stockholders, Mr. Lunger held 47,900 vested stock options, 0 unvested stock options, 0 unvested restricted stock units and 12,245 deferred restricted stock units.
+Mr. Lunger served on the Board of Directors until the 2021 Annual Meeting of Stockholders at which time he did not stand for re-election due to reaching the mandatory retirement age in accordance with the Company's Corporate Governance Guidelines/Procedures. - (12) At year end, Ms. Varon held 10,300 vested stock options, 0 unvested stock options, 3,019 unvested restricted stock units and 2,364 deferred restricted stock units. - (13) At year end, Ms. Vergis held 0 vested stock options, 0 unvested stock options and 3,019 unvested restricted stock units.